dgnorton/ncid/doc/INSTALL-Fedora.md

 ### <a name="instl_fed_comp"></a>COMPILE:

-> The following packages are required:
+> The following package is required:

-> - sudo yum install libpcap-devel
+         sudo yum install libpcap-devel

 > See INSTALL for compile instructions